Market Update

 Snowpeas / Sugarsnap – Locally grown snows and snaps are now in season

-Zucchini – The QLD season has started – quality and value are good
+Zucchini – Locally grown – excellent quality and value

 FRUIT